HNoMS Ellida (1880)

 Ellida underwent a refit in 1896, and was reclassified as a steam corvette.
-From 1898 she was used as a training vessel for cadets.
+From 1898 she was used as a training vessel for cadets; she remained in this role until at least 1907.
 In 1914 Ellida was refitted once more, and became the mother ship and support vessel for the early Norwegian submarines (the A class).
 She was decommissioned and sold off in 1925.